fahadmak/StackOverflow-lite/README.md

 StackOverflow-lite is a platform where people can ask questions and provide answers.

-the project url link is http://fahadmak.github.io/StackOverflow-lite/
+The project url link is http://fahadmak.github.io/StackOverflow-lite/ The heroku url link is https://fahad-stack-lite-api.herokuapp.com/api/v1
 ## API endpoints

 | EndPoint      | Functionality |